-At our 2022 Annual Meeting of Shareholders, approximately 75% of the votes cast voted to approve the non-binding advisory resolution on our executive compensation.
-The compensation committee will continue to review the design of the executive compensation program, including in light of future say-onpay vote outcomes, developments in executive compensation and the Company's pay-for-performance philosophy and engage with stockholders to ensure that the executive compensation program continues to serve the best interests of the Company and its stockholders.
+At our 2023 Annual Meeting of Shareholders, approximately 75% of the votes cast voted to approve the non-binding advisory resolution on our executive compensation.
+In 2024, as part of our investor engagement efforts, the Company reached out to five significant institutional shareholders representing ownership of nearly 40% of the outstanding shares of our common stock (as of December 31, 2023).
+Following this outreach, senior executives of the Company and our Chairman of the Board held meetings with three of these institutional stockholders, representing approximately 30% of the outstanding shares, to actively solicit their views on our corporate governance, compensation and other practices.
+Feedback from these meetings is discussed with management and relayed to our Board of Directors and committees, as appropriate.
+The compensation committee will continue to review the design of the executive compensation program, including in light of future say-on-pay vote outcomes, developments in executive compensation and the Company's pay-for-performance philosophy and engage with stockholders to ensure that the executive compensation program continues to serve the best interests of the Company and its stockholders.